FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Introduction

-The 3D human-object interaction (HOI) generation task focuses on producing physically plausible interactions that adhere to human intentionality while maintaining scene functionality.
-This task mainly faces the following two challenges: 1.'\textbf{How to grasp}', which is typically linked to the task description text and the object characteristics that align with it closely, relies on the task description to provide the contextual information necessary for grasping, while the object characteristics provide the basis for generating the hand shape; 2.'\textbf{Where to grasp}', which is tightly related to the task description text and the geometric shape of the object, depends not only on the implied intentions in the text but also on the geometric characteristics of the object to ensure the accuracy and effectiveness of the grasp position.
-Previous methods~\cite{text2grasp,diffhoi,song2023learning} have already established the relationship between text and grasping.
-However, existing methods learn action modeling through 3D annotations with explicit positional commands (e.g., "Grasp the handle of the mug"), rather than being grounded in human intents (e.g., "Grasp the mug to drink").
-This paradigm confines systems to predefined mechanical operations, consequently constraining their adaptability across diverse application scenarios.
-Meanwhile, these methods rely on predefined input templates, restricting their applicability to existing training categories and limiting their flexibility in adapting to a broader range of scenarios.
+The 3D human--object interaction (HOI) generation task aims to produce physically plausible interactions that reflect human intentionality while maintaining scene functionality.
+This task involves two fundamental challenges.
+The first is \textbf{how to grasp}, which concerns the configuration of the hand and is typically conditioned on both the task description and object-specific characteristics.
+The task description provides high-level contextual cues for the intended interaction, while object properties constrain feasible hand shapes.
+The second is \textbf{where to grasp}, which focuses on localizing appropriate contact regions on the object surface and depends jointly on the functional intent expressed in the text and the geometric structure of the object to ensure effective and accurate grasping.
+Previous approaches~\cite{text2grasp,diffhoi,song2023learning} have explored the relationship between text and grasping behaviors.
+However, most existing methods rely on explicit 3D annotations and positional commands (e.g., ``grasp the handle of the mug''), which encode grasping as predefined mechanical actions rather than intent-driven interactions (e.g., ``grasp the mug to drink'').
+For the same object, different purposes may require different contact regions and object poses, such as drinking from a mug versus pouring from it.
+As a result, these methods are constrained to fixed input templates and limited object categories, making it difficult to generalize to diverse functional intents and open-ended interaction scenarios.